-Retirement and Other Benefits: We also provide benefits such as medical, dental and life insurance and disability coverage to each named executive officer.
+Retirement and Other Benefits.
+We also provide benefits such as medical, dental and life insurance and disability coverage to each named executive officer.
 These benefits are also provided to all eligible U.S.-based employees.
-Mr. Zallie received accidental death and dismemberment coverage under a plan available to U.S.-based National Starch employees in 2011.
-Accidental death and dismemberment coverage is available to all of the company's U.S.-based employees in 2012.
 Eligible employees, including the named executive officers, can purchase additional life, dependent life and accidental death and dismemberment coverage as part of their active employee benefits.
 In addition, all salaried employees in the U.S. are eligible to participate in our Cash Balance Pension Plan, our Retirement Savings Plan and our Retiree Health Care Spending Accounts (RHCSA).
-Twenty-four current employees who were participating in our legacy Executive Life Insurance Plan that was established by our former parent company prior to our becoming an independent public company are provided with split-dollar life insurance.
+Twenty-seven current employees who were participating in our legacy Executive Life Insurance Plan that was established by our former parent company prior to our becoming an independent public company are provided with split-dollar life insurance.
 This plan has been frozen.

 Cash Balance Plan.
 Our Cash Balance Plan is a defined benefit qualified pension plan which is available to all U.S. salaried employees.
 Accounts of participants in the Cash Balance Plan accrue pay credits based on years of service and monthly interest credits using a rate equal to a specified amount above the interest rate on short-term Treasury notes.
 Pay credits are calculated as a percentage (3% to 10%) of a salaried employee's eligible compensation (defined as base salary, overtime and earned Annual Incentive Plan award).
 The pay credit percentage is determined by the employee's years of service and reaches and remains at 10% after 35 years of service.
 The value of a participant's account at retirement is paid out either as a life or a joint and survivor annuity or in an optional form, such as a lump sum if certain funding conditions are met.
 The Cash Balance Plan provides for a three-year vesting period.
-All of the named executive officers other than Mr. dos Reis participate in the Cash Balance Plan.
+All of the named executive officers participate in the Cash Balance Plan.

 To the extent that an employee's annual retirement income benefit under the Cash Balance Plan exceeds the limitations imposed by the Internal Revenue Code, additional benefits may be provided by our nonqualified Supplemental Executive Retirement Plan through a Cash Balance Make-up Account to which we contribute the amounts that we would contribute to the Cash Balance Plan absent those limitations.
-All of the named executive officers other than Mr. dos Reis participate in Cash Balance Make-up Accounts.
+All of the named executive officers participate in Cash Balance Make-up Accounts.

 Supplemental Executive Retirement Plan.
-Certain of our U.S.-based eligible employees, including all the named executive officers other than Mr. dos Reis, are entitled to participate in our

-Supplemental Executive Retirement Plan (SERP).
+Certain of our U.S.-based eligible employees, including all the named executive officers, are entitled to participate in our Supplemental Executive Retirement Plan (SERP).
 The purpose of this nonqualified, unfunded plan is to (a) permit certain key executives to defer receipt of a portion of current compensation, including short- and long-term incentive payments, until a later year, (b) provide participants and their beneficiaries with the amount of retirement income that is not provided under the Cash Balance Plan or the Retirement Savings Plan by reason of statutory limits on eligible compensation under tax-qualified plans and (c) preserve the opportunity for executives to continue to defer compensation that was deferred under previously maintained plans.